hewison-chris/agora-cl-docs/website/docs/install/partials/_quickstart-intro.md

 At a high level, we'll walk through the following flow:

  1. Configure an **execution node** using an execution-layer client.
- 2. Configure a **beacon node** using Agora-cl, a consensus-layer client.
+ 2. Configure a **Agora node** using Agora-cl, a consensus-layer client.
  3. Configure a **validator** and stake BOA using Agora-cl (optional).

 <br />